merdekaid/merdekaid/README.md

 ### Hi there 👋

+My name is Aldi and I'm from Indonesia 🇮🇩 🇮🇩 🇮🇩

+I'm a network engineer and a programmer

 <!--
 **merdekaid/merdekaid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.